-T-Mobile may miss out on $6 billion break-up fee if deal with AT&T failsAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile may miss out on $6 billion break-up fee if deal with AT&T failsAlex Wagner - Editorial Director of News and Content

 Earlier this year we learned that T-Mobile-owner Deutsche Telekom is slated to earn $6 billion in cash and assets if its deal with AT&T falls through, but now it looks like that T-Mobile could end up missing out on that break-up fee if certain conditions of the deal aren't met.
 According to a source speaking to Reuters, "there are a number of options under which the (break fee) contract will not come into effect."
 For example, AT&T wouldn't be forced to hand over the $6 billion if the its acquisition of T-Mobile doesn't earn regulatory approval by a certain (unknown) date.
 Another instance in which AT&T wouldn't fork over the fee is it T-Mobile's value falls below a certain level, which could happen if regulators order that parts of the carrier be sold off in order for the buyout to be approved.